 Click here for further information on the training and support foster carers receive.

 These children and young people need security, patience, and understanding.
 They should be able to thrive and grow up to be responsible adults, living their lives to the full.
 Foster care can help them to meet challenges and feel positive about their options.
-Often, a child or young people would hope to return home to their birth parents at some point in the future and foster carers will hope to help them if that is a possibility.
+Often, a child or young person would hope to return home to their birth parents at some point in the future and foster carers will help them if that is a possibility.